luqmansen/luqmansen.github.io/content/scratchpads/LSM in 3 weeks.md

-- Does the usage of a block cache guarantee that there will be at most a fixed number of blocks in memory?
+Q: Does the usage of a block cache guarantee that there will be at most a fixed number of blocks in memory?
 For example, if you have a `moka` block cache of 4GB and block size of 4KB, will there be more than 4GB/4KB number of blocks in memory at the same time?
+A: To my understanding, yes.
+Since blockcache is a singleton shared across N SSTs, it should also automatically evict block when it's full

-- Is it possible to store columnar data (i.e., a table of 100 integer columns) in an LSM engine?
+Q: Is it possible to store columnar data (i.e., a table of 100 integer columns) in an LSM engine?
 Is the current SST format still a good choice?
+A: Should be yes if we replace the block encoding format to be more columnar friendly

-- Consider the case that the LSM engine is built on object store services (i.e., S3).
+Q: Consider the case that the LSM engine is built on object store services (i.e., S3).
 How would you optimize/change the SST format/parameters and the block cache to make it suitable for such services?
+A: #to-answer-later

-- For now, we load the index of all SSTs into the memory.
+Q: For now, we load the index of all SSTs into the memory.
 Assume you have a 16GB memory reserved for the indexes, can you estimate the maximum size of the database your LSM system can support?
 (That’s why you need an index cache!)
+A: #to-answer-later